er1czz/er1czz.github.io/blog/writeup/Athena.md

 FROM "athenaquery"."<YOUR TABLE NAME>"
 LIMIT 3
 ;""", conn)

+### (Note: pay attention to the number of quotation marks, different from the AWS tutorial which is strangly not working).

 ## 2. How to convert a numerical string to date (e.g. 20201010 to 2020-10-10)
    DATE(DATE_PARSE('20201010', '%y%m%d'))